COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/seth_akins_personal_log.md

   up credentials for our repo on AWS and the action itself using the OpenID Connect protocol.
 The deploying works, now I am just fixing the Cypress tests to run on the AWS hosted container instead of the on the machine running the GitHub action.
-- Lastly I added some documentation of how you can manually build and upload an image of our docker container to AWS.
+- Lastly, I added some documentation of how you can manually build and upload an image of our docker container to AWS.

 ### Tasks